devtron-labs/devtron/docs/user-guide/global-configurations/filter-condition.md

 * Images containing the label "test" should not be eligible for deployment in production environment
 * Only images having tag versions greater than v0.7.4 should be eligible for deployment
 * Images hosted on Docker Hub should be eligible but not the rest
+* Only images derived from master branch should be eligible for production deployment

 ---